lanl/LaGriT/docs/pages/tutorial/lagrit_introduction/step_03.md

 ## Report Material Quantities

 Sometimes it helps to see node and element material quantities before viewing the mesh.
 This is a good way to catch easy mistakes.
 These results are also useful to include in reports as part of the setup description.
-Scripts can be written to parse "lagri.out" results for nice tables and other summary information.
+Scripts can be written to parse "lagrit.out" results for nice tables and other summary information.

 The minmax option is a quick easy way to check for mistakes.
 The **imt1** (same as **imt**) attribute are the node materials, so length of the array is 1122, the number of nodes in this mesh.
 The **itetclr** attribute are the element materials with a length of 4800, the number of elements in this mesh.
 As expected, they both have values from 1 to 4.
 **Note: these material attributes must have integer numbers greater than 0**

+Note.
+Unless the tet mesh is modified to be different from the source hex mesh, they will have the same number of nodes.
+Only the element type and count will change.

 ```
 cmo/select/mo_tet